• Skip to Content

 Historical Approaches

-Select at least one from the following examples; the course may be from another historical discipline such as History or Art History:
+Select at least one course that uses historical methods to explore literature and culture; the course may be from another historical discipline such as History or Art History.
+Examples include:

 Cross-Cultural Perspectives

-Select at least one from the following examples; the course may be from another discipline or literary tradition:
+Select at least one course that explores cultural differences; the course may be from another discipline or literary tradition:

 Criticism/Theory